-It is important to talk to your healthcare provider about treatment options before you take medicine.
+Talk to a healthcare professional about treatment options before taking medicine.
 People have been seriously harmed and even died after taking products not approved for COVID-19, even products approved or prescribed for other uses.

 Monoclonal Antibody Treatments

 Your body naturally makes antibodies to fight infection.
 However, your body may not have antibodies designed to recognize a new virus like SARS-CoV-2, the virus that causes COVID-19.
 Monoclonal antibodies are made in a laboratory and are given to patients directly with an infusion.
-The antibodies work to block the virus that causes COVID-19 from attaching to human cells, making it more difficult for the virus to reproduce and cause harm.
+These antibodies make it more difficult for the virus to reproduce and cause harm.

 Find Monoclonal Antibody Treatment